Jefferson-Bantawig/QuizTion-Quiz-Game/README.md

 ## Results Page
 ![Results page](assets/readme/results-page.png)

 After the user completes answering the 10 questions, they will be taken to the results page where their score is displayed.
-They will then be promted to enter their name in order to save their score and get a chance to place in the leaderboard.
+They will then be prompted to enter their name in order to save their score and get a chance to place in the leaderboard.

 The highscore button will link the player to the highscores page, where they can see all the top scoring players of the game.